-The Echo Show 8 measures in at 7.9 x 5.4 x 3.9 inches, with a total weight of 36.6 ounces.
-This puts it closer in size to the original Echo Show than to the Echo Show 5, but without the same chunky bezels around the screen.
-That extra size in the original Echo Show also housed a Zigbee smart home hub, something neither of these devices offer.
+The Echo Show 8 measures in at 7.9 by 5.4 by 3.9 inches, with a total weight of 36.6 ounces.
+This puts it closer in size to the original Echo Show 10 than to the Echo Show 5, but without the same chunky bezels around the screen.
+That extra size in the original Echo Show 10 also housed a Zigbee smart home hub, something neither of these devices offers.

 The Echo Show 8 has the same slim aesthetics as its smaller cousin, along with the same slanted design that allows it to sit upright.
 The two smart displays look almost identical at first glance, except the Show 8 is larger.

 The larger screen size of the Echo Show 8 makes it perfect for reading off recipes while you’re cooking or for using it as a digital photo album.
 Video calling will also be much-improved thanks to the HD screen and 13-megapixel camera of the Echo Show 8, which allows users to freely move around during video phone calls because the camera can digitally pan and zoom to track your movement.
 You can’t do that with the 2-megapixel camera of the Echo Show 5, so you’ll need to remain stationary and in front of the smart display to conduct video calls.

 The Amazon Echo Show 8 comes in two colors: Charcoal and glacier white.
 Meanwhile, the Echo Show 5 adds a third color — deep sea blue.
 Due to the color options and size differences, the Echo Show 5 is a device that feels more at home on a nightstand or coffee table as a clock or photo frame.
 The larger silhouette of the Echo Show 8 looks better in a kitchen or living room space.

 Both the Echo Show 5 and the Echo Show 8 have the same privacy features.
-You can disconnect the camera and the microphone with the press of a button, and both devices include a plastic shutter that can slide over the camera for an additional layer of security.
+You can disconnect the camera and the microphone by sliding a switch, which slides a plastic shutter over the camera for an additional layer of security.